 Providing medical transportation services was a program provided by the American Red Cross (ARC) for years in Sedgwick County.
-However, after the national organization reorganized and reprioritized the services that would be provided in the future, medical transportation was eliminated.
-United Way of the Plains, which was one of the ARC Transportation Program's funding sources offered the grant to other organizations, but no other provider came forward.
+However, after the national organization reorganized the local chapters into regional centers and reprioritized the services that would be provided in the future, the medical transportation service was eliminated.
+United Way of the Plains, which had been one of the ARC Transportation Program's funding sources offer the grant monies to other organizations in the community, but no other service provider came forward.

-Limited transportation is provided by AVC-W when patients are discharged from the hospital and have no one available to take them home, are unable to access public transportation due to mobility challenges or lack of financial resources.
-Working with their social worker on a discharge plan, if transportation is identified as a barrier, then the social worker may grant them a one-time pass for transportation to their home or where they'll be staying during their recuperation within a certain mileage range in Sedgwick County or if they are in need of a security transport to another health care facility or psychiatric hospital AVC-W may underwrite that transportation if needed.
+Limited transportation is provided by AVCST when patients are discharged from the hospital and they do not have anyone who is available to take them home, are unable to access public transportation due to mobility challenges or lack of financial resources.
+Working with their social worker on a discharge plan, if transportation is identified as a barrier, then the social worker may grant them a one-time pass for transportation to their home or where they'll be staying during their recuperation within a certain mileage range in Sedgwick County or if they are in need of a security transport to another health care facility or psychiatric hospital AVCST may underwrite that transportation if needed.